Señorial Plaza: 2010s, and on

 In 2010, the Señorial Plaza would be anchored by Big Kmart, Walgreens and a free standing Pueblo Supermarket.
 The tenant mix within the balance of the shopping center included well known national, regional and local tenants including Chatarra Surf Shop, GameStop, GNC, Gordon's Jewelers, Kress/Kress Kids, Marianne, Payless ShoeSource, Perfumania, RadioShack, and Rainbow.

 On April 29, 2015, it was reported that the closing process for the Kmart at El Señorial had begun, the establishment would have clearance sales in all departments with discounts of up to 40%.
 As it was announced on that April 8, the Kmart at El Señorial, would begin its liquidation process in view of the closure of the establishment on August 2, 2015.
 This closure marked the second closure that Kmart had made in Puerto Rico so far that year.
 As announced, on May 9, the Vega Baja Kmart store would also close its doors, leaving 200 workers unemployed.

 In 2017, DDR Corp. spun off its Puerto Rican shopping centers to RVI (Retail Value Inc.) due to struggles they had after the Hurricane Maria, making RVI the new owner of the mall at the time.

 On September 27, 2019, it was reported that at an attempt to revitalize the Señorial Plaza, the shopping center was preparing to open a Kool to Play family entertainment business in the former food court space.
 The establishment would occupy approximately 15,000 square feet and would generate a dozen direct jobs.
 It would be the first of three entertainment centers to be built on the island.

 On June 4, 2021, it was reported that RVI announced it had closed the sale of the shopping center on June 3, for $20.4 million.
 The buyer was Ramón Calderón, owner of the Pueblo Supermarkets chain and Holsum of Puerto Rico.
 RVI said the sale amount was "prior to closing costs, prorations and other closing adjustments".
 The company used the net proceeds to repay mortgage debt.

+On July 17, 2026, it was reported that Ross Dress for Less would be opening its store the following day at the mall on July 18.
+It serves as the first real anchor store for the mall since Kmart left in August 2015, replacing part of the former space with over 20,000 square feet, having an interior entrance.